 Check out the retirement income projection tool to calculate your retirement income need and determine if you have a projected savings shortfall.
 You can also model different "what if" scenarios.
-Log into your account
+Log into your

-to access this tool.
+access this tool.

 If you're in your 40s and haven't started to save for retirement, don't lose heart.
 There are still things you can do.
 First, start now!
 You still have time but will need to keep your options open.
 You may need

-to consider working longer or taking on part time work in retirement.
+working longer or taking on part time work in retirement.

 Many people struggle with this decision.
 It helps to remember, while loans are generally available to pay for a college education (subject to various stipulations), they are not an option for retirement.
 Consider